by Glynn Foster

 -G /repositories -g https://pkg.oracle.com/solaris/support solaris root@solaris:~# pkg publisher PUBLISHER TYPE STATUS P LOCATION solaris origin online F https://pkg.oracle.com/solaris/support/ root@solaris:~# chown -R pkg5srv:pkg5srv /repositories

 Now that we have completed the configuration, let's enable this service instance using the

 svcadm enable command and then check that it's online using

 root@solaris:~# svcadm enable pkg/mirror:default root@solaris:~# svcs pkg/mirror:default STATE STIME FMRI online 23:38:00 svc:/application/pkg/mirror:default

 /var/log/pkg/mirror/ location.
 We can check to see that this service is working correctly by checking a few different logs:

-After several hours (the Oracle Solaris 11 release repository is huge!), the mirroring service will have been completed, and we can check the status of our repository for packages that we'd expect to be in our refreshed repository.
+After many hours (the Oracle Solaris 11 support repository is huge!), the mirroring service will have been completed, and we can check the status of our repository for packages that we'd expect to be in our refreshed repository.